microsoft/MASS/README.md

 * [Conversational Response Generation](#conversational-response-generation)

+!!
+In order to satisfy more users and developers in sequence to sequence tasks, we also implement MASS on [fairseq](https://github.com/pytorch/fairseq) to support supervised pre-training and fine-tuning for large scale supervised tasks, such as neural machine translation, text summarization, grammatical error correction.
+Please go to this folder for detailed guides.

 ## Dependencies
 Currently we implement MASS based on the codebase of [XLM](https://github.com/facebookresearch/XLM).
 The depencies are as follows:
 - Python 3